radiosilence/blit/web/src/pages/cv.md

 _Key Skills: React, TypeScript, React Native, Node.js, Firebase, MobX-State-Tree, WebSockets_

 - Recruited by a former business partner to create a React Native app for both a startup venture and a revitalized project.
-- Utilized MobX State Tree (MST) to enhance application performance through observables, 'flows', and minimal boilerplate.
+- Utilized MobX-State-Tree to enhance application performance through observables, 'flows', and minimal boilerplate.
 - Transformed codebase from class components to functional components with mobx-react observers and hooks, transitioning from Redux to embrace MobX's simplicity and elegance.

 ### Senior Mobile Developer, [Zopa Financial Services](https://zopa.com) <small>Jan 2018 -- Jan 2020</small>